 Is It Safe to Put RV Antifreeze in the Fresh Water Tank?

 I am winterizing my Hi-Lo and am wondering about putting RV antifreeze in the fresh water tank and pumping it through the system.
 That is what the book says to do.
 I don’t know if that is safe.
 Can I pull off the pump inlet hose, and put it directly into the jug of antifreeze and pump it through the lines? — Dave A.

 The RV Doctor's Orders

 Dave, you can absolutely pump the antifreeze throughout your RV's fresh water system as you suggested.
-Please be sure to use a non-toxic antifreeze though.
-There are several on the market.
+However, please be sure to use RV-specific antifreeze, which is pink and non-toxic.
+Automotive antifreeze is blue and highly toxic.
 It can be easier to pump it backwards through a faucet spout using a backflow kit with a hand pump, but it is totally acceptable to pour the antifreeze directly into the fresh tank and use the RV’s water pump to pump it throughout the system as well.